carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 #### What are hyperparameters?

 Hyperparameters are all the parameters set by the person configuring the machine learning instead of those learned by the algorithm itself.
 These hyperparameters can include the learning rate, the number of layers in the network, the number of neurons per layer, and many more.
-Hyperparameter tuning refers to the process of systematically searching for the best combination of hyperparameters that will optimize the model's performance.
+Hyperparameter tuning refers to the process of systematically searching for the best combination of hyperparameters that will optimise the model's performance.
 This concept will be continued, with practical examples, in [Episode 05 Evaluate a Convolutional Neural Network and Make Predictions (Classifications)](episodes/05-evaluate-predict-cnn.md)

 ### Step 10.
 Share Model